 If the vehicle is not a total loss, the claims adjuster will provide a repair estimate.
 Take the car to your mechanic, even if the adjuster recommends another auto repair shop.
 If your mechanic accepts the estimate, they can begin repairing your car.
 If the mechanic feels that the estimate is too low, ask them to contact the claims adjuster.
 They may be able to negotiate a solution.

 If the driver of the vehicle is renting or borrowing the car, they may have non-owner auto insurance that will pay for the damage.
-However, if neither the driver nor the at-fault vehicle is insured, your insurance company may step up and pay for repairs, depending on what type of coverage you have.
+However, if neither the driver nor the at-fault vehicle is insured, your insurance carrier may step up and pay for repairs, depending on what type of coverage you have.

-Yes.
 If you have collision coverage, it will pay for repairs when the at-fault driver is uninsured.
 Most collision insurance policies have a deductible, a set amount you pay before the insurer chips in.
 For example, if your deductible is $1000 and repairs will cost $2500, you would pay $1000 and your insurance would pay the remaining $1500.

-No. Despite its name, comprehensive auto insurance does not cover collisions.
+Despite its name, comprehensive auto insurance does not cover collisions.
 It is designed to protect you in the case of events that are not covered by collision insurance, including vandalism, theft, falling trees, fire, earthquakes, and weather events.

-No. If your vehicle is in an accident, liability insurance will cover expenses for which you are legally liable: the medical expenses of anyone injured and/or the repair costs of any property that is damaged.
+If your vehicle is in an accident, liability insurance will cover expenses for which you are legally liable: the medical expenses of anyone injured and/or the repair costs of any property that is damaged.
 It does not, however, cover your medical expenses or damage to your vehicle.

-Maybe.
 Uninsured motorist coverage will pay for medical bills, funeral expenses, and lost wages if the at-fault driver and vehicle are not insured.
 For instance, if you were sitting in the parked car at the time of the accident and received injuries, this type of coverage would take care of your hospital bills.

 In some states, uninsured motorist insurance may cover repairs to your vehicle or other property.
 Check your policy to see what is covered and contact your insurance agent if you have questions.